minghao2016/openhotspot/docs/source/tsalog.md

+##Wed Feb 8, 2017
+- Fixed euclidean distance metric.
+- Made some indentation changes to the framework.
+- Fixed templates in scripts.

 ##Mon Feb 6, 2017
 - Deleted different language docs for right now until the actual README is finished.
 - Added headers for client files.